Privacy Policy

 Your Rights Regarding Your Health Information

 You may exercise the following rights by submitting a written request to the PCS Privacy Officer.
 Depending on your request, you may also have rights under the Privacy Act of 1974.
 The PCS Privacy Officer can guide you in pursuing these options.
-Please be aware that PCMS may deny your request; however, you may seek a review of the denial.
+Please be aware that PCS may deny your request; however, you may seek a review of the denial.

 Right to Inspect and Copy

 You may inspect and obtain a copy of your protected health information that is contained in a “designated record set” or file for as long as we maintain the protected health information.
-A designated record set/file contains medical and billing records and any other records that PCMS used for making decisions about you.
+A designated record set/file contains medical and billing records and any other records that PCS used for making decisions about you.

 This right does not include inspection and copying of the following records: psychotherapy notes; information compiled in reasonable anticipation of or use in, a civil, criminal, or administrative action or proceeding; and protected health information that is subject to law that prohibits access to protected health information.